-Figure 4 - A sample instantiation of the Enable S3 integration platform building on Tronis tion of autonomous and highly automated vehicles, trains, tractors, ships, aircraft, satellites and medical examination equipment.
+The European research project ENABLE-S3 (European Initiative to Enable Validation for Highly Automated Safe and Secure Systems)5, funded through the ECSEL JU programme has established a comprehensive platform for the cost-effective validation and verification of autonomous and highly automated vehicles, trains, tractors, ships, aircraft, satellites and medical examination equipment.
 ENABLE-S3 has been following a use-case driven approach: requirements for the project are coming from industrial use cases within the 6 industrial domains, and each technical solution is required by a specific use case.